rockettheme/docs/Docs/wordpress/themes/cygnet/demo_showcase.md

 First, you will need to create the RokSprocket Widget.
 You can do this by navigating to **Administration -> RokSprocket Admin** and creating a new **Tabs** widget.

-You can find out more about RokSprocket and how to set up and modify widgets by visiting our [RokSprocket documentation][roksprocket].
+You can find out more about RokSprocket and how to set up and modify widgets by visiting our [RokSprocket documentation](../../plugins/roksprocket).

 **Simple Content Provider**